Karnataka Right to Legal Counsel Laws (2026)

 When does it apply?

-- You are arrested or detained.
+- You have been arrested or detained.

 What to Do If Police in India Deny You Access to a Lawyer After Arrest